 Drop shot rigging is a wildly popular bass fishing presentation that just happens to work wonders on walleye too!
 I came upon this realization recently while fishing walleye at Kag Lake a fly-in destination owned by Leuenberger's Air Service out of Nakina, Ontario.
-My guest for the week was bass fishing pro Kendall Ulsh who helped me better understand how deadly effective drop shotting can be.
+My guest for the week was a bass fishing pro, Kendall Ulsh, who helped me better understand how deadly effective drop-shotting can be.

 Drop shotting is a very simple, but highly effective rig that allows the bait to be suspended in the water column right where fish can easily see it.

-Our modified version of a drop shot rig consisted of a leadhead jig with the hook snipped off for a bottom weight.
-A No. 2 beak style hook robbed from a nightcrawler harness, worked well as a "drop shot" hook.
-Thankfully we had lots of 6 and 8 lb test fluorocarbon line to work with.
+Our modified version of a drop shot rig consisted of a lead head jig with the hook snipped off for a bottom weight.
+A No. 2 beak-style hook robbed from a nightcrawler harness, worked well as a "drop shot" hook.
+Thankfully we had lots of 6- and 8-pound test fluorocarbon lines to work with.

 AT THE BUSINESS END

-Natural lakes across northwestern Ontario are similar in make-up.
-Most feature lots of rocky shoreline and countless islands.
+Natural lakes across Northwestern Ontario are similar in make-up.
+Most feature lots of rocky shorelines and countless islands.
 In the open water basins, lots of submerged islands provide walleye ideal places to feed on minnows and crayfish.
-The best submerged islands had sprawling flats on the top with lots of scattered rocks and gravel.
+The best, submerged islands had sprawling flats on the top with lots of scattered rocks and gravel.
 Most of the good spots topped off in 20 to 30 feet of water and were literally crawling with walleye from 18 to 24 inches in length.

 Thankfully, a portable Sonar/GPS unit allowed us to save the location of productive fishing spots once they were located.
 This made it possible to return to productive spots over and over again.